Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Uniform Consistency of General Estimator

 which will simplify the upper bound for $l_2$ norm error for our estimators.
 We prove the following error bounds for adaptive PCR based estimator for the off-diagonal terms in a given row for the precision matrix.
+Note that three random terms $\bar{r}\le K$, $\bar{\eta}\ge \beta >0$, and $\bar{\Psi}/\bar{\eta}\le 1$ with probability approaching one to obtain Corollary \ref{cl1} from Theorem \ref{l1-gl}.